grafana/loki/docs/sources/clients/promtail/configuration.md

   # Maximum number of retries to do
   [max_retries: <int> | default = 10]

+# Disable retries of batches that Loki responds to with a 429 status code (TooManyRequests).
+This reduces
+# impacts on batches from other tenants, which could end up being delayed or dropped due to exponential backoff.
+[drop_rate_limited_batches: <boolean> | default = false]

 # Static labels to add to all logs being sent to Loki.
 # Use map like {"foo": "bar"} to add a label foo with
 # value bar.